coderauk/codera-ci-tooling/README.md

     - type: http
       port: 7061

-# The name of the server hosting bitbucket, for example if the url is https://myserver:8080/bitbucket then the server name is myserver
+# The name of the server hosting bitbucket
+# If the url is https://myserver:8080/bitbucket then the server name is myserver
 bitBucketServerName: {serverName}

-# The port of the server hosting bitbucket, for example if the url is https://myserver:8080/bitbucket then the port is 8080
+# The port of the server hosting bitbucket
+# If the url is https://myserver:8080/bitbucket then the port is 8080
 bitBucketServerPort: {serverPort}

-# The full url of the jenkins server, if the jenkins page is accessed at https://myserver:8081/jenkins then the url is https://myserver:8081/jenkins
+# The full url of the jenkins server
+# If the jenkins page is accessed at https://myserver:8081/jenkins then the url is https://myserver:8081/jenkins
 jenkinsServerUrl: {serverUrl}

 # The location of the template file that will be used to create jobs in jenkins.
-Currently the application only supports one template for all jobs.
-The path can be relative to where the application is started from or an absolute path
+# Currently the application only supports one template for all jobs.
+# The path can be relative to where the application is started from or an absolute path
 jenkinsJobTemplateFile: {templateFile}

 # Optional block, if not set then sonar listener will not be instantiated.
-If set then it will delete sonar projects when the branch is deleted.
-Currently it is coded to assume the project key is in the form <repositoryName>:<shortBranchName>.
-Future versions will allow this to be templated.
+# If set then it will delete sonar projects when the branch is deleted.
+# Currently it is coded to assume the project key is in the form <repositoryName>:<shortBranchName>.
+# Future versions will allow this to be templated.
 sonar:
   # The url of the sonar server, e.g. https://myserver.co.uk/sonar/.
-If the block is set this is required.
+  # If the block is set this is required.
   sonarUrl: {sonarUrl}

   # The sonar user name.
 This user must have admin privilages to be able to delete projects.
-If the block is set this is required.
+  # If the block is set this is required.
   user: <username>

   # The password for the sonar user.
-If the block is set this is required.
+  # If the block is set this is required.
   password: <password>

 ```